-Condition Requirement Where addressed in the TMP responding to any emergency repair requirements or maintenance during construction and/or decommissioning; and Section 8.2.2 a traffic management system for managing over- dimensional vehicles; Section 6.15 • comply with the traffic conditions in this consent; Sections 8.1 and 8.3 (b) include a drivers code of conduct that addresses: travelling speeds; procedures to ensure that drivers to and from the development adhere to the designated over-dimensional and heavy vehicle routes; and procedures to ensure that drivers to and from the development implement safe driving practices, particularly if using local roads through Boorowa, Jerrawa, Rye Park and Yass; Appendix B (c) include a detailed program to monitor and report on the effectiveness of these measures and the code of conduct.
-Following the Planning Secretary's approval, the Applicant must implement the Traffic Management Plan.
-Section 8
+Condition ition Requirement addressed in the TMP Schedule 3 Condition 30 Prior to the commencement of construction, the Applicant must prepare a Traffic Management Plan for the development in consultation with TfNSW and the Councils, and to the satisfaction of the Planning Secretary.
+This plan must: (a) detail the measures that would be implemented to: This document minimise the traffic safety impacts of the development and disruptions to local road users during the construction and decommissioning of the development, including: temporary traffic controls, including detours and signage; Section 6.17 notifying the local community about development-related traffic impacts; Section 6.12 minimising potential conflict between development-related traffic and: rail services; stock movements; and school buses, in consultation with local schools; Sections 6.5, 6.7, and Appendix C. ensuring development-related traffic does not track dirt onto the public road network; Section 6.2 ensuring loaded vehicles entering or leaving the site have their loads covered or contained; Appendix B providing sufficient parking on site for all development- related traffic; Section 6.3 responding to any emergency repair requirements or maintenance during construction and/or decommissioning; and Section 8.2.2 a traffic management system for managing over- dimensional vehicles; Section 6.15 comply with the traffic conditions in this consent; Sections 8.1 and 8.3 (b) include a drivers code of conduct that addresses: travelling speeds; procedures to ensure that drivers to and from the development adhere to the designated over-dimensional and heavy vehicle routes; and procedures to ensure that drivers to and from the development implement safe driving practices, particularly if using local roads through Boorowa, Jerrawa, Rye Park and Yass; Appendix B

+Condition Requirement Where addressed in the TMP (c) include a detailed program to monitor and report on the effectiveness of these measures and the code of conduct.
+Following the Planning Secretary's approval, the Applicant must Section 8 implement the Traffic Management Plan.